theGerk/LinqExtensions/README.md

 ### ToList
 Takes a length argument to create a list without having to resize.
 Saves on having to resize the List.

+### FirstIfExists
+Identical to FirstOrDefault except it returns a tuple with a return element and a boolean to indicate if there was an element found.

+### LastIfExists
+Identical to LastOrDefault except it returns a tuple with a return element and a boolean to indicate if there was an element found.

 ---

 ## [EnumeratorEnumerable](https://github.com/theGerk/LinqExtensions/blob/master/Gerk.LinqExtensions/EnumeratorEnumerable.cs)